By using this site, you agree to the Privacy Policy and Terms of Use.

 Can CoQ10 replace my antidepressant medication?

-No, the research shows CoQ10 works as adjunctive therapy alongside standard antidepressants.
-All effective protocols in the meta-analysis used CoQ10 as an addition to, not replacement for, conventional depression treatment.
+No, according to the meta-analysis (PMID: 41294251), CoQ10 works as adjunctive therapy alongside standard antidepressants.
+All effective protocols in the systematic review used CoQ10 as an addition to, not replacement for, conventional depression treatment.

 What is the recommended dose for depression?

-Clinical trials used 100-300 mg daily, with higher doses (300 mg) for conditions like multiple sclerosis-associated depression.
+According to the systematic review, clinical trials used 100-300 mg daily, with higher doses (approximately 300 mg) for conditions like multiple sclerosis-associated depression.
 Optimal dosing should be determined with healthcare provider guidance based on individual circumstances.

 How does CoQ10 help with depression?